hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-substr: Extracts a substring from a string based on start index and length
+`substr`: Extracts a substring from a string based on start index and length